-Founded in 1968, the American Academy of PAs is the national professional society for PAs.
-It represents a profession of more than 150,000 PAs across all medical and surgical specialties in all 50 states, the District of Columbia, U.S. territories, and the uniformed services.
+Founded in 1968, the American Academy of Physician Associates is the national professional society for PAs (physician associates/physician assistants).
+It represents a profession of more than 159,000 PAs across all medical and surgical specialties in all 50 states, the District of Columbia, U.S. territories, and the uniformed services.

 AAPA advocates and educates on behalf of the profession and the patients PAs serve.
 We work to ensure the professional growth, personal excellence and recognition of PAs.
 We also enhance their ability to improve the quality, accessibility and cost-effectiveness of patient-centered healthcare.